Towards Understanding Sparse Filtering: A Theoretical Perspective: Foundations

 \subsection{Sparsity}

-Given a generic vector $\mathbf{v}$ in an $N$-dimensional space, we say that $\mathbf{v}$ is sparse if a small number of components of the vector accounts for most of the energy of the vector \citep{Hurley2009}.
-Practically, we say that the vector $\mathbf{v}$ is \emph{sparse} if $n\ll N$ components of the vector $\mathbf{v}$ are active (that is, have a value different from zero) while the remaining $N-n$ components are inactive (that is, have the value zero).
+Given a generic vector $\mathbf{v}$ in an $N$-dimensional space, $\mathbf{v}$ is sparse if a small number of components of the vector accounts for most of the energy of the vector \citep{Hurley2009}.
+Practically, the vector $\mathbf{v}$ is \emph{sparse} if $n\ll N$ components of the vector $\mathbf{v}$ are active (that is, have a value different from zero) while the remaining $N-n$ components are inactive (that is, have the value zero).
 A vector $\mathbf{v}$ is \emph{$k$-sparse} if exactly $k$ components are active.
 By analogy, we may define sparsity for matrices (with reference to their components) and for random variables (with reference to their realizations).